 - SL PRS resource ID provided by sl-PRS-ResourceID indicates an identity of a SL PRS resource.
 The SL PRS resource is identified by the SL PRS resource ID that is unique within a slot of a dedicated SL PRS resource pool.
 For a shared SL PRS resource pool, a SL PRS resource is uniquely identified by a combination of the SL PRS resource ID, SL PRS frequency domain allocation within a slot indicated by “frequency resource assignment” field in the associated SCI format 1-A, and a starting symbol within the slot as determined by clause 8.2.4.1.1.

-- sl-CombSize and sl-PRS-comb-offset indicates a comb offset and a comb size of the SL PRS resource
+- sl-CombSize and sl-PRS-comb-offset indicates a comb offset and a comb size of the SL PRS resource in a dedicated SL PRS resource pool. sl-PRS-CombSizeN-AndReOffset indicates a comb offset and a comb size of the SL PRS resource in a shared SL PRS resource pool.

-- sl-PRS-starting-symbol and sl-NumberOfSymbols indicates the starting symbol index and the number of symbols of the SL PRS resource within a slot in a dedicated SL PRS resource pool. sl-NumberOfSymbols indicates the number of symbols of the SL PRS resource within a slot in a shared SL PRS resource pool.
+- sl-PRS-starting-symbol and sl-NumberOfSymbols indicates the starting symbol index and the number of symbols of the SL PRS resource within a slot in a dedicated SL PRS resource pool. mNumberOfSymbols indicates the number of symbols of the SL PRS resource within a slot in a shared SL PRS resource pool.

 <Unchanged text omitted>